awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

 ## Add the POM dependencies to your project

 Make sure that your project's pom.xml file looks like the POM file in this Github repository.
+Notice that dependencies for Spring Boot 3.x are included.

 ## Create the Java classes